jfrux/cfenv/README.md

 For more information about this technique, you can see an article by Mark Drew regarding his "railo_runner" technique that him and I thought up. http://www.markdrew.co.uk/blog/post.cfm/running-railo-from-any-directory

+### ToDo

+- Allow for version selection and local / global railo versions a la rbenv / nodenv.
+- Create CLI for `railoenv`
+    `new` command for creating a railo context in a directory `server` command for starting the local railo context with possible port options.